sjcomeau43543/HappinessReport/README.md

 ---

 #### Milestone 1:
-Description: Completed charts with proper data input (color scheme not important)
+- Description: Completed charts with proper data input (color scheme not important)
-Deadline:
+- Deadline:
-Meeting times:
+- Meeting times:
 #### Milestone 2:
-Description: Adding intermediate observations
+- Description: Adding intermediate observations
+- Deadline:
+- Meeting times:
 #### Milestone 3:
-Description: Add color and format the rest of the webpage
+- Description: Add color and format the rest of the webpage
-Deadline:
+- Deadline:
-Meeting times:
+- Meeting times:
 #### Milestone 4:
-Description: Presentation materials
+- Description: Presentation materials
-Deadline:
+- Deadline:
-Meeting times:
+- Meeting times:

 >>Make sure that you plan your work so that you can avoid a big rush right before the final project deadline, and delegate different modules and responsibilities among your team members.
 Write this in terms of weekly deadlines.